-This section provides a brief explanation of the energy efficient Time Division Cluster Scheduling (TDCS) mechanism that we have implemented in Matlab [10] using the GLPK solver (GNU Linear Programming Kit by A. Makhorin).
-For additional details please refer to [7].
+This section provides a brief explanation of the TDCS scheduling tool presented in [3] that we have implemented in Matlab [19]) using the GLPK solver (GNU Linear Programming Kit by A. Makhorin).

 In cluster-tree WSNs, the flows traverse different clusters on their routing paths from the source nodes to the sink nodes.
 The clusters may have collisions when they are in the neighborhood.
 Thus, to avoid inter-cluster collisions (beacon/data frames transmitted from nodes in different clusters), it is mandatory to schedule the clusters active portions (SDs) in an ordered sequence, that we call the Time Division Cluster Schedule (TDCS).
 The fact that a cluster is active only once during its period and the flows may have opposite directions leads to cyclic behavior of periodic schedule.
 Hence, the TDCS is characterized not only by the moments when the clusters become active within the period, but due to the cyclic nature of the problem it is also characterized by the index of the period for each flow in a given cluster.